IHE/ITI.MHD/input/pagecontent/testplan.md

+** This page on Test Plan is a prototype.
+It is not fully written.
+It has not been reviewed by committee.
+Comments are welcome. **

 The overall MHD is an API between four actors, with no expectation or mandate of the function to be provided by the data communicated.
 Ths the tests that can be executed are limited to the functionality of the system-under-test (SUT).
 Where that SUT has a function, it can be tested.

 The overall success of MHD testing is limited by the infrastructure that MHD is connected to.
 For example where the Document Responder and Document Recipient are grouped with XDS or MHDS infrastructure, then the Document Consumer and Document Source can be more fully tested.